Myles Garrett: Brawl with Mason Rudolph

 During Week 11 against the Steelers, with eight seconds left in regulation, Garrett pulled Steelers quarterback Mason Rudolph to the ground following a late hit.
-Upset by the late hit, Rudolph attacked Garrett, kicking him in the groin and attempting to pull off Garrett's helmet.
-After getting back up, Garrett forcibly removed Rudolph's helmet as Steelers offensive linemen Maurkice Pouncey and David DeCastro tried to hold him back.
+The players briefly wrestled on the ground, with Rudolph tugging on Garrett's helmet.
+After getting back up, Garrett pulled Rudolph up by his helmet and then forcibly removed it as Steelers offensive linemen Maurkice Pouncey and David DeCastro tried to hold him back.
 Garrett then swung Rudolph's helmet at him, striking him in the head with the bottom of the helmet.
-A fight ensued that resulted in Garrett, Pouncey, and Browns defensive tackle Larry Ogunjobi being ejected; Pouncey punched and kicked Garrett's head several times after the strike, while Ogunjobi pushed a helmetless Rudolph to the ground as he stood watching the fight.
+A fight ensued that resulted in Garrett, Pouncey, and Browns defensive tackle Larry Ogunjobi being ejected; Pouncey punched and kicked towards Garrett's head several times after the strike, while Ogunjobi pushed a helmetless Rudolph to the ground as he stood watching the fight.

 Garrett's actions were questioned by his head coach and quarterback in interviews conducted immediately after the game.
 Browns quarterback Baker Mayfield called Garrett's action "inexcusable," while Browns head coach Freddie Kitchens expressed embarrassment.
 Garrett later apologized for his actions, which he described as "foolish" and "out of character," while at the same time thanking the players who had backed him up.
 The next day, the NFL suspended Garrett indefinitely, and at a minimum for the remainder of the 2019 season.
 He was also fined $45,623 while Rudolph was fined $50,000.
-Another 33 players were fined $3,000 for entering a fight zone, and the Browns and Steelers organizations were fined $250,000 each.
-Garrett appealed the suspension and lost, sitting out the remainder of the season.
+Another 33 players were each fined $3,000 for entering a fight zone, and the Browns and Steelers organizations were fined $250,000 each.
+Garrett appealed the suspension, but it was upheld.
+He sat out the remainder of the season.
 It was the second-longest suspension for on-field misconduct in NFL history and the longest for a single incident.
-(Oakland Raiders linebacker Vontaze Burfict was suspended for 12 games in 2019 due to a history of violations of player safety rules.)
+(Oakland Raiders’ linebacker Vontaze Burfict was suspended for 12 games in 2019 due to a history of violations of player safety rules.)

 ESPN reported that in his appeal hearing Garrett had told NFL officials the incident was fueled by Rudolph's alleged use of a racial slur.
 In a statement, Garrett said he had not intended for his remarks to become public and that hearing the alleged slur was no excuse for his actions.
 Rudolph vehemently denied the accusation.

 Garrett met with officials from Commissioner Roger Goodell's office on February 10, 2020, and was reinstated for the 2020 season.
 After being reinstated, Garrett reiterated his claim, saying he discussed the alleged slur immediately after the altercation with former general manager John Dorsey, head coach Freddie Kitchens, and Ogunjobi, his best friend.
 This was confirmed by Dorsey and Ogunjobi.
 Garrett asked the NFL to check their on-field audio; league spokesman Brian McCarthy said there were no recordings, and therefore they "found no such evidence" to support Garrett's claim.